The online GNIS Database provides information about geographic place names in the United States as is commonly found in a printed gazetteer.

 This website from the National Library of Medicine contains consumer health information and patient education materials in over 40 languages, including Spanish, Bosnian, Chinese, and more.
 It has culturally and linguistically appropriate information about diseases, symptoms, treatment, and prevention and is especially helpful to individuals with limited English proficiency.

 Temporarily available.
 HeinOnline’s Public Library Package has been carefully designed to meet the research needs of library patrons.
 With more than 25 databases, the package contains the full text of more than 2,800 law and law-related journals, access to U.S. federal and state case law, thousands of classic legal treatises, and also government publications.
-The package features complete coverage of the U.S. Statutes at Large, U.S. Code, Federal Register, Code of Federal Regulations, U.S.
+The package features complete coverage of the U.S. Statutes at Large, U.S. Code, Federal Register, Code of Federal Regulations, U.S. Congressional Documents, and more—all are exact replicas of the original print publications and are fully searchable.

 Provides access to U.S. Census records from 1790 to 1940, full text of local and family history books, Revolutionary War Pension & Bounty-Land Warrant applications, and Freedman's Bank records.
 Click here for a video tutorial about using this resource.